Day 3: "Flight & Freedom" / उड़ान और मुक्ति

 Shoulder Rolls (~30 seconds):

-Breath: Inhale as the shoulders lift up and roll back, exhale as they come forward and down.
+Arms by your sides.
+Roll shoulders in large, slow circles -- 10 forward, 10 backward.
+Inhale as shoulders lift and roll back, exhale as they come forward and down.

 Arm Circles (~30 seconds):